OpenAADL/AADLib/README.md

 ### OSATE

-Simply import the AADLib repository as an AADL proejct
+Simply import the AADLib repository as an AADL project

 ## Q&A